US Soldiers learn jungle survival from RTA Special Warfare Instructor

 |0

-This work, US Soldiers learn jungle survival from RTA Special Warfare Instructor [Image 5 of 5], by SGT Daniel Luna, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Soldiers learn jungle survival from RTA Special Warfare Instructor, by SGT Daniel Luna, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.